×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Our first place was determined because it was close to my work in Geneva, Switzerland but on the French side of the border.
 Colleagues at work told us it was less expensive to live in France.
 When I retired we moved to the Orleans area to be close to Paris without living in Paris (too much traffic, noise, polution typical of any big city in the world).
 We found this house to rent on a French real estate website which was large (for France), in a quiet neighborhood and close to shopping and other services.
-The added benefit is that our neighbors are all very, very nice and welcoming," said one expat in Orleans.
+The added benefit is that our neighbors are all very, very nice and welcoming," said one person in Orleans.

 What is a typical expat home or apartment like in Orleans?